I’m sure no one has thought of this, but I’ve lived long enough to notice that bullying seems to reach a peak during certain stages in people’s lives.

 The twenties and Thirties

-During my twenties until my late thirties, I got along rather well with people.
+From my twenties until my late thirties, I got along rather well with people.
 Sure, I ran into a few jerks and even had a few enemies, but I can’t say that I experienced any bullying during those years.
 For the most part, I was well-received by people, especially people my age, during this period of my life.
 I loved going to work and felt equal and accepted by most.

 Change of Life

 I didn’t experience bullying a second time until around my early forties.
-At the time, I was working at a nursing home, and many of the bullies were old classmates and others who were in their late thirties to mid-fifties- the exact age-range when people began mid-life crises and menopause.
+At the time, I was working at a nursing home, and many of the bullies were old classmates and others who were in their late thirties to mid-fifties- the exact age-range when people began perimenopause, mid-life crises and menopause.

-Because I’d already experienced bullying in school and had been doing about 15 years of reading and research on school bullying and nearly ten years of research on bullying in the workplace, I was able to cover my behind and finally walk away from the job after working there almost three years.
+Because I’d already experienced bullying in school and had been doing about 15 years of reading and research on school bullying and nearly five years of research on bullying in the workplace, I was able to cover my behind and finally walk away from the job after working there almost three years.
 Luckily for me, I was able to leave confidently, when I was ready, and on my terms.
 However, I wasn’t the only one targeted.

 I also witnessed the bullying of other targets as well.
 I saw people forced out of their jobs.
 Most of them were fired, a few were given the ultimatum to either resign or be terminated.
 One got angry and quit on the spot.
 Sadly, they weren’t as fortunate as I was, and my heart hurt for them.